csachs/pilyso-io/README.md

 # NDIP

-Bioimage data is often very large, and copying around data is space and time consuming.
+Bioimage data is often very large, and copying around data is space and time-consuming.
 However, quite often a lot of processing steps have to be performed before the data can be meaningfully analyzed.

 To this extend, NDIP is a JSON-based format, which contains individual processing steps, such as rotations or shifts,